-Ed Atkins is an artist who makes videos, writes and draws, developing a complex and deeply figured discourse around definition, wherein the impossibilities for sufficient representations of the physical, specifically corporeal, world — from computer generated imagery to bathetic poetry — are hysterically rehearsed.
+Renowned British artist, Ed Atkins makes videos, writes and draws, developing a complex and deeply figured discourse around definition, wherein the impossibilities for sufficient representations of the physical, specifically corporeal, world — from computer generated imagery to bathetic poetry — are hysterically rehearsed.

-Atkins’ works often centres on an unidentified figure, a kind of surrogate for the artist, who is animated by Atkins’ own performance.
+Atkins’ works often centres on an unidentified figure, a kind of surrogate for the artist, who is animated by the artist’s own performance.
 The figure is to be found in situations of everyday despair, anxiety, frustration and pitch comedy.

 Produced exclusively using CGI (computer generated imagery), everything in Atkins’ exhibition is understood as fake — nostalgia, history, progress, authentic life, identity.